bloominstituteoftechnology/DS-Unit-3-Sprint-3-Productization-and-Cloud/work_notes.md

 --------------------
 # Day 2 - Consuming Data from an API
+Things were going pretty well until embedding.
+I don't know if it is a problem with Basilica server, because I checked every step I made and I still get errors when embedding.
+I sent the errors screenshots to the channel, tomorrow I take care of this.

 --------------------
 # Day 3 - Adding Data Science to a Web Application